AndreaMariani-AM/PhD_notes/2.00_General_notes-Comp_Bio/2.03_OMICS/Normalization_problem_Spikein_CHIP.md

 - *TMM* from edgeR or *RLE* from Deseq2 as more elaborate method to calculate normalization factors

 ## Questions
-- Is the problem related only to those experiments where the increase/decrease is great?
+- Is the problem related only to those experiments where the increase/decrease is big?
 LIke BAP1KO or P3/5KO?
 - Are we really losing signal in background regions?
 - Their whole point is that they can minimize the impact of overcorrenting non-occupied genomic regions, is it really that important?.